A better approach to limited edition products.

 The downside of limited editions, of course, is the risk that your design team misses the mark, and you end up with a warehouse stuffed with the fashion equivalent of New Coke or Cheetos Lip Balm.
 If you’re a strong enough brand, you might be able to force your retail partners to eat the product.
 But if you’re not, you’ll likely have to take it back or reimburse your retail customers.
 That’s a costly proposition for any company that isn’t 100% confident in its ability to predict customer tastes.

 Advances in digitization, however, provide a better, less risky alternative.
-Mass customization software allows your design team to let their creativity run wild – without having to actually build the product before consumers see it.
+Product customization software allows your design team to let their creativity run wild – without having to actually build the product before consumers see it.
 Advanced 3D product models with 2D perspective renderings provide consumers with hyper-realistic images of the product, while the integrated order management system on the back end enables the brand to rapidly spool up production to meet customer demand.
 The risk is entirely removed from the limited edition business model.

 Back in 2004, Chris Anderson of Wired Magazine coined the term “the long tail.”
 He argued that products with low sales volumes can collectively occupy a market share that exceeds the relatively few best selling products.
 As a result, companies pursuing a long tail strategy can earn significant profits by selling low volumes of hard-to-find items to many customers, instead of only selling large volumes of a few popular items.